12 min read

 #!/usr/bin/env bash

-# Capture raw headers and render status flags
+# Capture raw HTTP response headers and render-status signals

 curl -s -D - "${TARGET_URL}" | grep -E '(HTTP/|Content-Type|X-Render-Status)'